nicholas-leonard/dp/doc/data.md

 [torch.DoubleTensor of dimension 10x3x3x1]

 ```
-Or we can use ImageTensor:feature() (inherited from [DataTensor](#dp.DataTensor.feature) to obtain a representation suitable for MLPs and feature preprocessing:
+Or we can use ImageView:feature() (inherited from [DataView](#dp.DataView.feature) to obtain a representation suitable for MLPs and feature preprocessing:
 ```lua
 > =dt:feature()
 0.4230  0.3545  0.8071  0.1717  0.6072  0.9120  0.6389  0.5002  0.0237